rickyfili10/mojito/README.md

    - Add adb apk installer (for bypass family link (if you are a kid) or to bypass blocks on company phones)
    - Add android rooter -> Bootloader unlocker, vbmeta flasher and sudo binary flasher (like Magisk)

-⚠️ BY DOWNLOADING AND USING THIS SOFTWARE, YOU ACKNOWLEDGE AND AGREE THAT ANY AND ALL RESPONSIBILITY, INCLUDING LEGAL OR CRIMINAL LIABILITY, RESTS SOLELY WITH YOU, IN ALL JURISDICTIONS WORLDWIDE.
-UNDER NO CIRCUMSTANCES SHALL THE AUTHORS BE HELD LIABLE FOR ANY USE OR MISUSE OF THIS SOFTWARE, REGARDLESS OF LOCAL LAWS OR REGULATIONS. ⚠️

 --- With love by BlacKat team. ツ ---